GuruPrasadM6364/PTP-GSA/README.md

 - Perplexity, Github CoPilot were used for the front-end of the project, in creating the HTML, CSS and JavaScript for the project.

 - VS Code's live server capabilities were used in testing the web app's features.

+Features of our APP:

+- Registration: Users can register their modes of renewable energy usage and make it known to others.

+- Live Data Tracking: Monitoring units of electricity generated using renewable resources and number of people using solar and wind resources.

+- Impact Visualization: Tracking your carbon emissions and suggesting ways of reducing it.

+- Community Comparison: Using live location tracking to show carbon emissions in the region.

+- Insights and Trends: Suggesting tips to reduce carbon emissions and increase renewable resource consumption.